whostoplay/PuppetMaster/README.md

 New Architecture: The Hybrid Model
 1.
-Client as the "Configuration Center": The frontend applications (desktop/Android) are where the user designs their avatar.
+Client as the "Configuration Center": The frontend applications (desktop/Android) are where the user designs their puppet.
 This includes:
 ◦
 Creating states (e.g., "idle", "talking", "shocked").
 ◦